-Following expressions of interest from companies, we will arrange meetings to discuss possible commercial transactions with a view to entering into option, evaluation or licensing arrangements.
-Such arrangements may also involve the funding of further research in the researchers’ laboratory.
+Following expressions of interest from companies, OUI will arrange meetings to discuss possible commercial transactions with a view to entering into option, evaluation or licensing arrangements.
+You are likely to be involved in this as companies often want to hear directly from the researcher.
+Depending on the wishes, goals and needs of all concerned, the commercial transaction may also involve consultancy, service work or the funding of further research.

 Unless published for academic reasons, it is very important that researchers do not discuss their inventions with third parties without the protection of a confidentiality (or non-disclosure) agreement (available from us).
 This is the case even when a patent application has been filed.

 Outline or selected information about the technology is possibly of value to companies and can be obtained by companies from preliminary discussions with researchers.

 Confidentiality agreements are necessary when you wish to disclose confidential information to a company in the early stages of discussions which may lead to research collaboration, or licensing of intellectual property.